The old saying, “a picture is worth a thousand words,” rings true in the digital age.

 3. Press Kits

 This may seem like an obvious last option, but I’ll be the first to admit that it’s easy to forget about press kit image banks.
-For me, it’s second nature to head to a stock photography site and try to find a generic image, but you would be surprised how many businesses have press kits on their website with image banks accessible to the public.
+For me, it’s second nature to head to a stock photography site and try to find a generic image, but you would be surprised how many businesses have press kits on their website with high resolution image banks accessible to the public and media.

 So go forth and use photos to your hearts’ content, bloggers!
 May your websites pop and your images always be CC0 licensed.